-David Storey - Home of our reviewers recommend us ... and dry.
+David Storey - ''Home''... and dry.

 Review : A play written by David Storey in a quasi-absurdist style, heavily influenced by Samuel Becket.

 Jack is more opinionated, but his sharp dress and manner is a front to what he would call human failings.
 The dynamics of the play (and of this slice of life) change with the introduction of marjorie and Kathleen - one a cynic, the other an uncontrollable flirt - but it is here that we see Storey's ideology.

 All characters are in the same boat, yet their delusions and pretensions allude to the same conditions that are present in society as a whole and of the outside world.